PlatosRepublic7/Stock-Analyzer/README.md

     DATABASE_URL=postgresql://${DB_USER}:${DB_PASSWORD}@${DB_HOST}:${DB_PORT}/${DB_NAME}
     ```

 4. **Set up Alembic and migrate database models:** This project makes use of SQLAlchemy's ORM functionality, as well as Alembic for database migrations.
 In order to apply the current database schema, some preliminary setup for Alembic is required.
-Upon installing the requirements for this project, a file names `alembic.ini` will be created in the root directory.
+Upon installing the requirements for this project, a file named `alembic.ini` will be created in the root directory.
 The only alteration to this file that is required is the following:
     ```bash
     ...
     # the output encoding used when revision files